 - 6. No. Recording this information on a case management and intelligence system is standard practice and was previously carried out by the NHSCFA on the previous case management system. - 7.
 Covered in paragraph 5 above.
 Technology in this area has evolved, with greater use being made of cloud-based solutions.
-As CLUE will be hosted on the Microsoft Azure cloud platform, a range of security measures will be in place to protect the system and data from unauthorised access - 8.
+CLUE is hosted on the Microsoft Azure cloud platform, so there is a range of security measures in place that protect the system and the data from unauthorised access. - 8.
 No issues of public concern should be highlighted.
-As with all internal NHSCFA communications, the information will be handled in accordance with the terms and conditions of use as well as policies regarding acceptable use, standards of business conduct and policies and procedures relating to information sharing. - 9.
-The NHSCFA has an ISO ISO27001:2013 certification on information security which covers information processed within the NHSCFA network.
+As with all internal NHSCFA communications, the data will be handled in accordance with the terms and conditions of use as well as policies regarding acceptable use, standards of business conduct and policies and procedures relating to information sharing. - 9.
+Both, the NHSCFA and Clue, have an ISO27001:2013 certification on information security which covers information processed within the NHSCFA network.